Ewie1/CI-PP1good-life-gym/README.md

   Fix: replaced hero-image
 - Bug: background image for the "Become a Member" page look streched with distorted pixels
   Fix: Replaced "Become a Member" page backgroung image
+- Bug: hero image overlay half way over the image  onthe big screen and overflowing into the ethos section
+   Fix: adjusted padding bottom and confirmed issue was no longer present

 ## Deployment
 The website was deployed using GitHub Pages by following these steps: